openwisp/openwisp-firmware-upgrader/docs/user/upgrade-status.rst

 **Status**: ``pending``

-**Description**: The device was unreachable when the upgrade was last attempted.
+**Description**: The device was unreachable when the upgrade was last attempted, or the worker running an ``in-progress`` attempt was terminated before it finished.
 The operation keeps a future ``next_retry_at`` and a Celery Beat task picks it up later.
 This is the status that :doc:`Persistent Mass Upgrades <persistent-mass-upgrades>` use while a device is offline.

 **What happens during this status:**